 Side Effects Of Dilaudid Abuse

-Side effects of abuse can impact all aspects of a person’s health and can manifest in physical, psychological, behavioral, and emotional ways.
+Dilaudid can have short-term and long-term side effects.
+These effects can impact all aspects of your health and can manifest in physical, psychological, behavioral, and emotional ways.

 Side effects of Dilaudid abuse may include: